 Skip advert

 Value my car

-Nissan has made some big improvements to the X-Trail SUV, delivering more passenger space, better cabin quality and excellent safety features.
-It’s still as practical as ever, too, while family buyers should find the X-Trail comfortable enough and easy to use every day.
+Family car buyers will be pleased to know there have been some big improvements to the Nissan X-Trail SUV, delivering more passenger space, better cabin quality and a more extensive list of standard safety features.
+It’s still as practical as ever, comfortable, and as easy to use for long trips as it is the every day commute.

 It is a bigger car than before, which may deter some, and higher prices at the top end of the range spoil the X-Trail’s ability to challenge its close rivals.
 However, the real sticking point for both private buyers and business users is that the efficiency of Nissan’s e-Power setup is not as good as it should be.
 When you examine the numbers, it doesn’t stack up well enough against more conventional competition.

-It’s taken four generations and more than twenty years for the Nissan X-Trail to evolve from a rather boxy, workaday SUV into a more polished offering that now competes in a very crowded large family SUV market.
+It’s taken four generations and over twenty years for the Nissan X-Trail to evolve from a rather boxy, workaday SUV into a more polished offering that competes in a very crowded large family SUV market.
+In that time, its price has crept up, with the entry-level Acenta Premium coming in at just over £35,000.
+Our preferred N-Connecta trim is just under £38,000, while Tekna starts at over £41,000.
+Both the poshest Tekna+ and slightly more rugged looking N-Trek begin from around £43,500.

+Skip advert